 Root veggie are rich in vitamins, minerals, high in nutrients and antioxidants and the good side is that they’re very low in calories.

 What else can you ask, right?

 Try mixing root vegetables within your recipes

-There are many ways to enjoy your root vegetables.
+There are many ways to enjoy your veggies.
 My favorite way to eat root veggies is by roasting them!
-Its delicious and quick to prep.
-You could also try these hearty veggies mixed with salads, and or try them toasted instead of too much pastas and rice.
+It is a delicious and quick way to prep and enjoy.
+You could also try these hearty veggies mixed with salads, and or try them toasted instead of too many pastas and rice.

-When shopping for root vegetables go for the ones that are heavy and are firm for their size.
-Do not buy if they’ve wrinkles or are a bit shriveled, bruised, and/or have any tender spots.
+Tip: When shopping for root vegetables, go for the ones that are heavy and are firm for their size.
+Do not buy if they’ve wrinkles or are a bit shrivelled, bruised, and/or have any tender spots.

 How to store them?

 They are best stored in a cool, dark area.
 Keep it in paper bags if humid conditions.
 Make sure you don’t mix fresh green leafy with root vegetables.

 If you follow the tips above, these may last for around two weeks.
 They are considered a winter vegetable, though you can usually find them almost everywhere all year round.

 Roots are best described as vegetables that have fleshy edible underground parts.
 If we let them grow, they would provide nourishment to the plant in order for the plant to survive.